GSA/ficam-playbooks/_fpki/tools/fpki_tools_activity_report.md

 | --------- | ---------- | ---------- | --------------------- | ----------- | ----------- |
 | N/A |   |   |   |   |   |

-The following certificates are planned for a certificate action in the near future, dates to be determined based on availability.
+The following certificates are planned for a certificate action in the near future; dates to be determined based on availability.

 | Affiliate | Subject CA | Issuing CA | Serial # & SHA-1 Hash | Expiration Date | Action |
 | --------- | ---------- | ---------- | --------------------- | --------------- | ------ |